-Once you have an administrator command prompt open, you can run the utility by using the following syntax:
+When you have the Command Prompt open in administrator mode, you can run the utility by using the following syntax:

-The most useful command is just to scan immediately, which will scan and attempt to repair any files that are changed or corrupted.
-You can run that command with this command:
+The most useful option is just to scan the whole system immediately, which will scan and attempt to repair any files that are changed or corrupted.
+You can do that with this command: